darktiger269/Python-Projects/README.md

   - The code uploaded shows basic usage of **namedtuple() =**

 - **Section 2-3**: Dictionary Basics
   - The code uploaded shows basic usage of dictionaries.
+This includes adding and modifying entries.

 </p>
 </details>